dekart-xyz/www/content/docs/contributing/build-from-source.md

 1. Checkout [Dekart from GitHub](https://github.com/dekart-xyz/dekart); navigate to project directory;

+2. Get your

-2. Create `.npmrc` file in the project directory with the following content and your github token
+3. Create `.npmrc` file in the project directory with the following content and your github token

 ```
 //npm.pkg.github.com/:_authToken=YOUR_GITHUB_TOKEN